-Flat Creek is a traditional fuel wood harvest zone.
-This area is also known as a traditional hunting and berry picking area.
-There is also an active trapline in Flat Creek.
-These activities have been considered throughout the planning process and are considered compatible with the THP.
+This area is known as a traditional hunting, berry picking and fuel wood harvest area.
+There is also an active trapline in the region.
+These activities were considered throughout the planning process and are considered compatible with the THP.

 3.0 Silviculture System